Why “Just Stop Thinking About It” Doesn’t Work Neurologically

 Pattern Interruption via Motor Engagement

 The key variable in my observation is intensity.
 Light movement does not produce the same effect.
-The analytical mind’s prefrontal monitoring will continue running alongside gentle activity.
-Genuinely demanding physical engagement occupies enough attentional bandwidth to outcompete the DMN’s resting-state simulation.
-The brain cannot run complex self-referential modeling and also track the demands of an intense physical effort simultaneously.
+The analytical mind’s prefrontal monitoring will continue running alongside gentle activity, and the worry that drives it will persist unchallenged.
+Genuinely demanding physical engagement occupies enough attentional bandwidth to outcompete the DMN’s resting-state simulation and displace ruminative thoughts.
+The brain cannot run complex self-referential modeling — the recursive thinking that sustains rumination — and also track the demands of an intense physical effort simultaneously.

 | Approach | Neural Mechanism | Duration of Effect | Best For |